Apzmie/ES-and-PPO-from-Scratch-in-Unity-FourLeg-NarrowPath-Walking/README.md

 The model is saved based on both an increase in average reward and a small difference in rewards between agents, due to stable performance.

 ## Conclusion
+The agent was enabled to take baby steps using ES.
+To further training the pretrained model with PPO, The actor was initially frozen, and only the critic was optimized to learn the environment.
+After that, the actor was unfrozen and trained together with the critic, and the agent reached a basic walking level.
+Simple reward signals were sufficient for the agent to reach a basic walking level.
+When additional observations were added, the weights corresponding to the new observations were initialized to zero, preserving the prior behavior and enabling further training.